Asian Stocks End Week In Positive Territory - UrduPoint

 Asian Stocks End Week In Positive Territory

-All major Asian indices closed Friday with gains, except for Singapore's index.
+All major Asian indices closed Saturday with gains, except for Singapore's index

 The Asia Dow, which includes blue-chip companies in the region, earned 0.36% to 3,391.59 points as of 1100 GMT.